jon-jacky/Piety/piety/README.md

 event (such as the terminal).
 Therefore its initializer has to have a lot of arguments to access application methods.

+A *Job* can also run as a *Task* on its own, without a *Session*, when no other jobs are contending for the same event.
+In this case the job control functions can still be useful when the task starts or restarts and when it stops or suspends itself.

 ### Event Loop: run function, eventloop and cycle modules ###

 The *run* function in the *piety* module is the non-blocking event